 LOUISVILLE, Ky. – Bodemeister is headed to the Preakness to challenge I’ll Have Another after their memorable finish in the Kentucky Derby.

 Baffert, a five-time Preakness winner, is less certain with his plans for Liaison, his other Derby entry that finished sixth.
-Baffert said he wanted to talk to Liaison's owner, Arnold Zetcher, before making a decision.
+Baffert says he wants to talk with Liaison’s owners before making a decision.

 (Copyright 2012 by The Associated Press.
 All Rights Reserved.)